 Scholarly, Creative & Professional Activities

-- Imagining the Imagination focuses on how the sciences understood the imagination in the British Romantic period, and on how this understanding changes the ways in which Romantic critics should think about the imagination.
+- Science and Imagination in Romanticism, 1750-1850, focuses on how the sciences understood the imagination in the British Romantic period, and on how this understanding changes the ways in which Romantic critics should think about the imagination.

 - "Blake and the Queering of Jouissance," in Queer Blake, eds.
 Helen Bruder and Tristanne Connolly.
 Houndmills: Palgrave Macmillan, 2010, pp. 40-50.